kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 **v5.5 (September 2024)**
 - Add a new Stasis strat for Phase 2 of Star Forge Malak
-- Add Save Buffers to skip two Zaalbar conversations on the Ebon Hawk
+- Add Save Buffers to skip two Zaalbar conversations on the Ebon
+- Add two quick, useful safety strats to Leviathan
+- Add GP Warp backup strat to Lower Shadowlands
 - Change where Bastila is added on Manaan
 - Change how you return to the Sith Academy after killing Lashowe
 - Update XP Thresholds to include level 5